 Pleasant Hill Farm

 Certified organic Pleasant Hill Farm in Sebastopol offers a u-pick experience for groups by appointment.
-This beautiful farm has five acres of organic apple trees, mostly Fujis, with some Royal Galas, Red Delicious, and Granny Smith, too.
+This beautiful farm has five acres of semi-dwarf organic apple trees, including Fujis, Royal Galas, Red Delicious, Arkansas Black, Golden Delicious, and Granny Smith, too.